moondance-labs/tanssi-docs/node-operators/network-node/rpc-docker.md

 ---
 title: Run a Network Node Using Docker
-description: Discover how to configure and operate a Tanssi network node using Docker, enabling you to host your own RPC endpoint for interaction with your chain.
+description: Discover how to configure and operate a Tanssi-powered network node using Docker, enabling you to host your own RPC endpoint for interaction with your chain.
 icon: material-docker
 ---